-- Appropriate data will be made available through the use of an online portal or reputable repository, details of which are yet to be confirmed but may include the LIQUEFACT website (www.liquefact.eu) Zenodo or www.Re3data.org. - Generic software tools will be predominantly used including MS Office and SPSS. - A Technical Data Report will be provided for each data set through the creation and statement of the aims, objectives and methodology.
+Appropriate data will be made available through the use of an online portal or reputable repository, details of which are yet to be confirmed but may include the LIQUEFACT website (www.liquefact.eu) and Zenodo.
+Generic software tools will be predominantly used including MS Office and SPSS.
+A Technical Data Report will be provided for each data set through the creation and statement of the aims, objectives and methodology.